HasMud/alx-system_engineering-devops/0x01-shell_permissions/README.md

-script that sets the no permission at all to OWNER and GROUP and gives permission to all Other users to the file hello
+script that sets the mode of the file hello to this: